La maduración del ecosistema-Innovación-to-Market en Arkansas (Invitado Mensaje)

 ARA Fellows, launched in 2014, identifies research leaders already in Arkansas at one of the member universities who have distinguished themselves based on criteria similar to the ARA Scholars requirements.
 Both the ARA Scholars and ARA Fellows programs are directed through the chancellor’s offices of the member universities.
 The ARA Board of Trustees approves all of the ARA program applications.

 Desde 2013, with an official partnership agreement with the Food and Drug Administration, ARA has worked closely with the federal lab, National Center for Toxicological Research, in Jefferson, Arca.
-NCTR employs approximately 700 people, with approximately 170 PhDs focused on advanced research on toxicity of food and drugs.
+NCTR employs approximately 700 gente, with approximately 170 PhDs focused on advanced research on toxicity of food and drugs.

 The role ARA fills is focused on multi-campus collaboration around key research areas that have economic impact.
-The two areas of concentration – the ARA programs and the FDA partnership – have very similar attributes of multi-campus engagements centered around core research areas in Arkansas where nationally competitive research can lead to breakthrough innovation that, over time, will lead to commercialization and major economic impact.
+The two areas of concentration – the ARA programs and the FDA partnership – have very similar attributes of multi-campus engagements centered around core research areas in Arkansas where nationally competitive research can lead to breakthrough innovation ese, over time, will lead to commercialization and major economic impact.

 For further information on the Arkansas Research Alliance, check the ARA website or email firstname.lastname@example.org.